Digital-EDA/Digital-IDE/README.md

 - Fixed a bug where comments on `input` and `output` were not displayed correctly in the documentation.
 - Fixed a bug in the Icarus Verilog simulation feature where duplicate paths were included as compilation parameters.
 - Fixed a bug in the Icarus Verilog simulation feature where adding or removing <code>include</code> would cause simulation compilation to fail (the `instModPathStatus` property of the instance was not updated).
+- Fixed simulation issues with Icarus Verilog version 12
+- Fixed the issue of being unable to import Block Design (BD) during Vivado project generation
+- Fixed the issue where libraries in custom mode could not be imported into Vivado
 - Fixed other known bugs.